Do You Focus on Your Weaknesses Instead of Your Strengths?

 Are you uncomfortable claiming your unique qualities or accepting compliments?
 Do you wonder how others live such great lives while you are always struggling?
 Are you more critical of yourself than you are of others?
 Do you feel that if you don’t do everything perfectly, you are a failure?
 Do you feel crippled by low self-esteem?

 You may seem happy and successful on the outside, but secretly live with the fear that you will be “found out.”
 This “imposter syndrome” can drive you to overachieve and strive for continuous success to maintain the mask of positive self-esteem.
-This can lead to problems with perfectionism, procrastination, competition, and burn-out.
+This can lead to problems with perfectionism, procrastination, competition, and burnout.

 Low self-esteem could also be a perpetual struggle.
 When masked, this can lead to rebelliousness, acting as if the opinions or good will of others – especially people who are important or powerful – don’t matter.
 The self-esteem mask can protect you from the hurt of perceived judgments and criticisms by others.
 It can also lead to problems like blaming others excessively, or struggling with authority.

 Or perhaps you feel helpless and in need of others to provide guidance.
 This can lead to a lack of assertiveness skills and claiming your own strengths, lack of trust in self, and excessive reliance on others.
 When you don’t feel solid within, you can easily feel anxious and unsure.
+Low self-esteem counseling can help you build confidence and

 What is Self-Esteem?